-There is a diversity of cultural, social, economic, structural, and institutional drivers behind young men and boys’ RH behaviors.
+There is a diversity of cultural, social, economic, structural, and institutional drivers behind young men and boys’ health behaviors.
 More evidence is needed to document what works in achieving large-scale, long-term change.
-Young men and boys are not a homogenous group and should not be treated as such; there is a diversity of sexual identities, practices, relations, and held beliefs about gender among young men and boys.
-Engaging them in the struggle to improve their reproductive health and to examine and tackle harmful gender norms is essential to making gains for both adolescent boys and girls, and men and women.
+Young men and boys are not a homogenous group and should not be treated as such; there is a variety of sexual identities, practices, relations, and held beliefs about gender among young men and boys.
+Engaging them to improve their health and to examine and tackle harmful gender norms is essential to making gains for both adolescent boys and girls, and men and women.
 Young men and boys can also serve as champions of women and girls’ health, and many do — as doctors, nurses, public health practitioners, husbands, fathers, and friends.

 Adolescent Boys And Young Men: Engaging Them As Supporters Of Gender Equality And Health And Understanding Their Vulnerabilities

 “This report highlights the importance of engaging adolescent boys and young men in reproductive health and rights and in gender equality.
 It reviews current research on boys’ and young men’s specific risks and realities – and the implications for women and girls – in relation to their general health status, violence, sexuality and reproductive health, media violence, sexual exploitation, and other vulnerabilities.
 The report reviews concrete ways to work with adolescent boys and young men on reproductive health services, comprehensive sexuality education, fatherhood and caregiving, and the elimination of violence against women and girls.”
 (2016)

 “This manual outlines CARE’s experience in working with young male migrants and serves as a guiding tool for frontline workers, mediators and educators in their work with young men with a migration background.”
 (2018).